-So, you decided to start your own in-house affiliate program.
+So you decided to start your own in-house affiliate program.
 Now the first step is to discuss the following with relevant departments inside your company.

 - Resources for the program

-- Reward model for the affiliates
+- Reward model for the affiliate

-- Third-party software vs. own management system
+- Third-party software vs own management system

 - Technical integration for purchases and commission attribution